-To is to support and encourage as well as to recognize the good of an individual.86 are powerful tools to help people feel important and respected.
+To affirm is to support and encourage as well as to recognize the good of an individual.86 Affirmations are powerful tools to help people feel important and respected.
 It promotes safety within the counseling environment and encourages open communication.

-Within MI a notable between praise and mation exists.
-Even though praise is typically viewed positively, in the counseling session it can hinder progress.
+Within MI a notable difference between praise and affirmation exists.
+Even though offering praise is typically viewed positively, in the counseling session it can hinder progress.
 For example, a chaplain might be inclined to say to a service member, "I am proud of you for coming to church this last month."
-However, this statement puts the chaplain in a "one-up" position where he assumes a parental deciding what is worthy of praise or shame.87 It may seem e between to and praising, but one way to remember is that praise statements generally start with "I" whereas statements often start with "you."88 can be particularly helpful when someone is experiencing feelings of failure or shame because they help reignite lost hope and optimism.
-To a service member who is trying to cut down on consumption a chaplain might say, "I know your New Year's resolution was to give up energy drinks and that you may think that that you have failed in your goal.
+However, this statement puts the chaplain in a "one-up" position where he assumes a parental figure, deciding what is worthy of praise or shame.87 It may seem difficult to differentiate between affirming and praising, but one way to remember is that praise statements generally start with "I" whereas affirming statements often start with "you."88

+Affirmations can be particularly helpful when someone is experiencing feelings of failure or shame because they help reignite lost hope and optimism.
+To a service member who is trying to cut down on caffeine consumption a chaplain might say, "I know your New Year's resolution was to give up energy drinks and that you may think that that you have failed in your goal.
 What I can't help but notice, though, is that you said you used to have two drinks each day last year, whereas over the past three weeks you have only had two total."